Lotta Hitschmanova: Unitarian Service Committee

 In June 1945, Lotta helped to organize the Canadian branch of the Unitarian Service Committee.
 She was named as the first chairperson and she served in this position until 1949.
 The committee was affiliated with the Unitarian Church in Canada and the American Unitarian Association in Boston.
 In 1948 it severed its official link with the Unitarians and became an independent organization.
-However, it retained close ties with the Unitarians for many years as well as the word Unitarian in its name, until 2019 when the organization updated its name to SeedChange (Sème l'avenir in French) in order to reflect both the organization's mission and history, and to provide a more memorable name for new generations of supporters.
+However, it retained close ties with the Unitarians for many years as well as the word Unitarian in its name.
+In 2019 the organization updated its name to SeedChange—or in French Sème l'avenir—in order to reflect both the organization's mission and history, and to provide a more memorable name for new generations of supporters.

 Its initial objective was the relief of distressed people in France and Czechoslovakia.
 Senator Cairine Wilson was made honorary chairman, but Hitschmanova, who filled the position of executive director, was the driving force behind the organization.
 On August 29, 1945, USC Canada was registered under the War Charities Act.
 At first it was only allowed to raise money from Unitarians but in February 1946 the appeal was extended to all Canadians.

 In the spring of 1946, she set off on a three-month tour of western Canada to tell audiences about the hunger and destitution in other countries, to furnish particulars about how Canadian contributions in previous years had been employed, and to appeal for funds and clothing.
 On her trip, she raised $40,000 and collected 30,000 kg of clothing.
 In the summer of 1946 she travelled to Europe to assess conditions and after that, she recommended that the organization focus on physically disabled children.
 Canadians sent food, money and prosthetic limbs for injured children.
 Through Hitschmanova's direction, USC Canada started a foster parent program.
 Canadians could sponsor a child for which they would receive a photo and a story.